 Miami Light Project’s newest program, ScreenDance Miami is back!
 Awarded Best Festival in Miami New Times –ScreenDance Miami is a festival that takes place each January at various venues in Miami and Miami Beach.
 The festival offers skill-developing workshops, panel discussions and screenings.
-Moving into our sixth year, ScreenDance Miami will continue under direction by Pioneer Winter.
+Created and developed by Tigertail Productions, ScreenDance Miami is moving into its sixth year with continued direction by Pioneer Winter.
 The program highlights choreographers and directors working with emerging and new concepts in movement and dance on film and dance on camera.
 The festival has been created to support professionals in this field and to support the development of dance created for the camera.

 ABOUT THE FESTIVAL DIRECTOR